Scotland Who's Who

 During his career Kyle has worked on a variety of traffic and transport projects throughout the UK and Europe.
 Kyle has also worked on multiple projects throughout the Middle East, including a short-term secondment to AECOM’s Abu Dhabi Office.
 Kyle also worked on secondment at Transport Scotland for a two year period where his key role involved liaising with counterparts in each of Scotland’s Local Authorities responsible for Development Planning and providing the Scottish Government with advise on various City and Regional Growth Deals.

-Kyle joined the CIHT Scotland Committee in 2015 and served as Web and Communications Officer for 4 years.
+Kyle joined the CIHT Scotland Committee in 2015 and served as Web and Communications Officer for four years.
 During this time Kyle started the @CIHT _Scotland Twitter page and supported numerous events, held in person and online.
-Kyle has now taken on the Recruitment Officer Role and is keen to grow the overall number of CIHT members in Scotland with a key focus on diversity and the inclusion of young professionals and students.
+Kyle has since taken on the Recruitment Officer Role and in May 2024 he was elected as Honorary Treasurer.

 Jack McInally